-18. MODE Tool
+20. MODE Tool

-- Input: One gridded model file and one gridded observation file and one or two configuration files. - Output: One ASCII file containing contingency table counts and statistics, one ASCII file containing single and pair object attribute values, one NetCDF file containing object indices for the gridded simple and cluster object fields, and one PostScript plot containing a summary of the features-based verification performed.
+- \ Input: One gridded model file, one gridded observation file, and one or two configuration files. - \ Output: One ASCII file containing contingency table counts and statistics, one ASCII file containing single and pair object attribute values, one NetCDF file containing object indices for the gridded simple and cluster object fields, and one PostScript plot containing a summary of the features-based verification performed.

-19. MODE-Analysis Tool
+21. MODE-Analysis Tool

-- Input: One or more MODE object statistics files from the MODE tool and, optionally, one configuration file containing specification for the analysis job(s) to be run on the object data. - Output: ASCII output of the analysis jobs will be printed to the screen unless redirected to a file using the "-out" option.
+- \ Input: One or more MODE object statistics files from the MODE tool and, optionally, one configuration file containing specification for the analysis job(s) to be run on the object data. - \ Output: ASCII output of the analysis jobs will be printed to the screen unless redirected to a file using the "-out" option.

-20. MODE-TD Tool
+22. MODE-TD Tool

-- Input: Two or more gridded model file and two or more gridded observation file and one or two configuration files. - Output: Three ASCII files containing 2D single object and 3D single and pair object attribute values and one NetCDF file containing object indices for the gridded simple and cluster object fields.
+- \ Input: Two or more gridded model files, two or more gridded observation files, and one configuration - \ Output: One ASCII file containing 2D object attributes, four ASCII files containing 3D object attributes, and one NetCDF file containing object indices for the gridded simple and cluster object fields.

-21. TC-Dland Tool
+23. TC-Dland Tool

-- Input: One file containing the longitude (degrees W negative) and latitude (degrees N positive) of all the coastlines and islands considered to be a significant landmass. - Output: One NetCDF format file containing a gridded field representing the distance to the nearest coastline or island, as specified in the input file
+- \ Input: One or more files containing the longitude (Degrees East) and latitude (Degrees North) of all the coastlines and islands considered to be a significant landmass. - \ Output: One NetCDF format file containing a gridded field representing the distance to the nearest coastline or island, as specified in the input file.

-22. TC-Pair Tool
+24. TC-Pairs Tool

-- Input: Two ATCF format files containing output from a tropical cyclone tracker and one configuration file.
-One file would be for the forecast, or "A"-deck.
-The other is expected to be the NHC Best Track Analysis, but could also be any ATCF format reference. - Output: ASCII output with the suffix .tcstat
+\ Input: At least one A-deck and one B-deck ATCF format file containing output from a tropical cyclone tracker and one configuration file.
+The A-deck files contain forecast tracks while the B-deck files are typically the NHC Best Track Analysis but could also be any ATCF format reference.

+\ Output: ASCII output with the suffix .tcstat.

-23. TC-Stat Tool
+25. TC-Stat Tool

-- Input: One or more TCSTAT files output from the Point-Stat, Grid-Stat, or Ensemble Stat, or Wavelet-Stat tools and, optionally, one configuration file containing specifications for the analysis job(s) to be run on the TCSTAT data. - Output: ASCII output of the analysis jobs will be printed to the screen unless redirected to a file using the "-out" option.
+- \ Input: One or more TCSTAT output files output from the TC-Pairs tool and, optionally, one configuration file containing specifications for the analysis job(s) to be run on the TCSTAT data. - \ Output: ASCII output of the analysis jobs will be printed to the screen unless redirected to a file using the "-out" option.